zfifteen/cognitive-number-theory/white_paper.md

 The framework provides both theoretical insights into the geometric structure of mathematical cognition and practical tools for applications in education, algorithm design, and artificial intelligence.
 While limitations exist regarding parameter estimation and inverse transformation capabilities, the model offers a foundation for future research in cognitive number theory.

-Our work demonstrates that mathematical perception can be understood through geometric principles, opening new avenues for research at the intersection of mathematics, cognitive science, and computational modeling.
+My work demonstrates that mathematical perception can be understood through geometric principles, opening new avenues for research at the intersection of mathematics, cognitive science, and computational modeling.
 The curvature-based approach provides a quantitative foundation for investigating how cognitive systems navigate the landscape of mathematical concepts.

 ## References